AI/ML Literature in Accounting

 Jones, S. (2017).
 Corporate bankruptcy prediction: a high dimensional analysis.
 Review of Accounting Studies, 22, 1366-1422.

-Gu, Y., Vasarhelyi, M., and Zhang, C. (2023).
+Gu, Y., Vasarhelyi, M., and Zhang, C. (2024).
 Going Concern Opinions (GCOs) Are Noisy and Biased – How Can We Improve Them?
 Working paper.
+Presented at the 2023 PCAOB Conference.

 Earnings